Usability Evaluation

 Let's take an online fitness tracker app as an example.
 You've downloaded the app to log your daily workouts.
 Effectiveness measures how accurately the app records the type and duration of your exercises.
 If it consistently gets this right, that's effective tracking.

-Overall, user evaluation ensures the fitness app is easy to use and meets the users' needs.
+In this example, user evaluation helps designers create a fitness app that is easy to use and meets the users' needs.

 When to Use Usability Evaluation

-Evaluate early on in your design process: An architect always ensures a building's foundation is solid before construction begins.
-Similarly, usability evaluation is vital in the early design and prototyping stages.
+Evaluate early on in your design process: An architect will always check that a building's foundation is solid before construction begins.
+Similarly, usability evaluation can be a powerful foundational step in the early design and prototyping stages.

-William Hudson, UX strategist and educator, explains why tree testing and first-click testing can be useful early in the design process.
+William Hudson, UX strategist and educator, explains why tree testing and first-click testing can be useful early in your design process.

 Show Hide video transcript